Rolex Holographic sticker: The Story About the Rolex Caseback Stickers

-Rolex is a watch brand that pays attention to each and every single detail of their products.
+Rolex is a watch brand that pays attention to each and every single detail of its products.
 From the clasp to the protective stickers that are on the watch.
-Everything that Rolex does and a Rolex watch have, is there for a reason.
+Everything that Rolex does and a Rolex watch have is there for a reason.
 A reason that has been thoroughly thought through until it has been implemented.

 A detail of a Rolex watch that may be completely irrelevant for most people, but an interesting detail for us Rolex-nerds, is the Rolex holographic sticker.

 In this article, we’ll go into detail about this very small detail of a Rolex watch; the holographic Rolex caseback sticker.